-If "Crazy Rich Asians" didn't already whet your appetite for Singapore, let the multitude of dishes served in the hawker centers entice you further.
+The multitude of dishes served in the hawker centers entice the appetite in this Asian city-state.
 These open-air food courts are always open for business, and it's not uncommon to see hungry people scooping up bowls of savory curry noodles first thing in the morning.

 It's great with coffee or tea, and each stall or shop makes kaya toast its own way -- so why not try a few?

 Along with mint tea, semolina breads are mainstays on the Moroccan breakfast table.
 Baghrir are thin, yeasted rounds studded with tiny holes that give them the name "thousand-hole pancakes" or "thousand-hole crepes."
 Instead of maple syrup, these light semolina breads are topped with butter and honey.

 Harcha are thicker, griddled biscuit-style rounds that have a crispy crust from a dusting of coarse semolina.
 They can be split like English muffins and served with cheese or butter, jam, and honey.

 Australian breakfasts range, but a mainstay is avocado toast topped with an egg.

 For those who love grain bowls, avocado and other savory toasts, and other staples of all-day café culture, Australia's "brekkie" will be a match made in heaven.

 With a focus on fresh produce, whole grains and nourishing combinations, Australian breakfasts can range from the classic avocado toast on seeded bread to a farro bowl topped with a poached egg and pickled vegetables or rice pudding with yogurt, seeds and berries.